bbrzycki/jort/README.md

 ## Command Line Timing

-To track a new command, use the `-c` flag:
+To track a new command, you can run:
 ```
-jort -c your_command
+jort track your_command
 ```
-If the target command uses its own flags, place quotes around the full command.
+If the target command uses its own options, place quotes around the full command.
 ```
-jort -c "your_command -a -b -c"
+jort track "your_command -a -b -c"
 ```
-To send notifications on completion via e-mail or SMS, add the `-e` or `-s` flags, respectively.
+To send notifications on completion via e-mail or text, add the `-e` or `-t` flags, respectively.
+For a full list of options, use the `-h` flag.

-You can also track an existing process using its process ID:
+You can also track an existing process using its integer process ID:
 ```
-jort -p PID
+jort track PID
 ```
-Similarly, add the `-e` or `-s` flags for either e-mail or SMS notification on completion.
+Similarly, add the `-e` or `-t` flags for either e-mail or SMS notification on completion.

 ## Future Directions